davetron5000/awesome-cli-ruby/what_is_awesome/03_be_helpful.md

 !SLIDE commandline incremental
 # Be Helpful #
 ## Simple ##

+    $ my_cmd
+    # should not have done anything destructive
+    # maybe just a help statement
     $ my_cmd -h
-    lists common options
+    # lists common options
     $ my_cmd --help
-    should do same thing as -h
+    # should do same thing as -h
+    $ my_cmd -help
+    # if you like your users
+    $ man my_cmd
+    # True love for your users

 !SLIDE commandline incremental
 # Be Helpful #
-## command suite AKA "git-style" ##
+## Command Suite ##

     $ my_cmd
-    lists available sub commands and global options
+    # lists available sub commands and global options
     $ my_cmd help
-    same thing
+    # same thing
     $ my_cmd help subcommand
-    help on `subcommand` as well as options for that command
+    # help on `subcommand` as well as options for that command

 !SLIDE bullets incremental
 # Be Helpful #